 EU enlargement

 Bosnia and Herzegovina submitted its application to join the EU on 15th February 2016.
-In its Enlargement Package 2022, the Commission recommends that the Council grants candidate status for Bosnia and Herzegovina, on the condition that the country takes a number of measures in the areas of - among others - democracy, the rule of law and the fight against corruption.
+In the 2022 enlargement package, the EU Commission recommended that the country be granted candidate status, provided it introduces reforms in eight priority areas - including democracy, the rule of law and the fight against corruption.
+The European Council confirmed the granting of candidate status on December 15th, 2022.

 Additional information